shoelace-style/shoelace/docs/resources/contributing.md

 What to test for a given component:

 - Start with a simple test that checks that the default version of the component still renders.
-- Add at least one accessibility test:
+- Add at least one accessibility test (The accessability check only covers the parts of the DOM which are currently visible and rendered.
+Depending on the component, more than one accessability test is required to cover all scenarios.):

 ```ts
 const myComponent = await fixture<SlAlert>(html`<sl-my-component>SomeContent</sl-my-component>`);